RuslanPr0g/Microservices_DesignPrinciples/README.md

 One of the key benefits of a microservice carrying its own data is that it enforces all of the other principles.
 This is particularly important when it comes to the final principle: That a microservice is ephemeral.

+## 5. A microservice is ephemeral
+The principle that a microservice is ephemeral means that it can be created, destroyed, and replenished on demand on a given target easily, quickly, and with no side effects.
+The standard operating expectation is that microservices come and go all the time, sometimes due to system failure and sometimes due to scaling demands.

+This scenario is common in a Kubernetes environment that uses the Horizontal Pod Autoscaler (HPA) to accommodate scaling demands.
+The HPA creates and destroys containers according to momentary demands.
+Each time a container is created, an IP address is assigned dynamically.
+There are even situations where port numbers will be assigned dynamically too.
+Such are the impacts of ephemeral computing.

+As a result, this principle that a microservice is ephemeral has two basic implications.
+The first is that developers need to create microservices that are good citizens in the application domain.
+This means implementing graceful startup and shutdown behavior within the microservice.

+The second implication is that when programming their microservices, developers rely on runtime configuration settings to define external dependencies.
+This hand-off to an external configuration differs greatly from creating a monolithic application, where most dependencies are known at design time and are baked into the code.
+In microservice development, they're not.
+Instead, developers rely upon dynamic configuration to establish dependencies that are both internal and external to the microservice.

+As strange as it might sound, coding to an ephemeral environment requires developers to accept that there are "known unknowns" that will be apparent at runtime.
+Hence, the need to program accordingly.